The Nappy Lady Ltd

 Should you use barrier cream every time you change a nappy?

-You do not have to use a barrier cream every time but during teething it will help protect baby's delicate skin as teething wee is very strong.
+You do not have to use a barrier cream every time but during teething it will help protect baby's delicate skin as teething wee is very strong and strong urine can cause nappy rash.

 How does this question relate to nappy liners I hear you ask!